abinit/abinit/doc/tutorial/eph_intro.md

 To optimize this part, one can decrease the value of [[boxcutmin]] to a value smaller than 2 e.g. 1.5 or the more aggressive 1.1 during the EPH calculation.
 Note that one is not obliged to run the GS/DFPT part with the same [[boxcutmin]].
-The EPH code will automatically interpolate the DFPT potentials if the FFT mesh defined in input differs from the one found in the DVDB file.
+The EPH code will automatically interpolate the DFPT potentials if the input FFT mesh computed from [[ecut]] and [[boxcutmin]] differs from the one found in the DVDB file.
 <!--
 An exact representation of densities/potentials in $\GG$-space is obtained with [[boxcutmin]] = 2,
 but we found that using a value of 1.1 does not significantly affect the result